plentyofpaper654/view-mode.yazi/README.md

 		{ on = "<C-0>",	run = "plugin view-mode 0 0 8", desc = "Quick Look" },
 		{ on = "<C-1>",	run = 'shell -- rofi -theme fullscreen-preview -show filebrowser -filebrowser-command "ya emit reveal" -filebrowser-directory "$(pwd)"', desc = "Grid view" }, { on = "<C-2>",	run = "plugin view-mode 0 8 0", desc = "List View" },
-		{ on = "<C-3>",	run = "plugin view-mode 3 4 5", desc = "Columns View" },
+		{ on = "<C-3>",	run = "plugin view-mode 1 4 3", desc = "Columns View" },
 		{ on = "<C-4>", run = [ "plugin view-mode 0 2 6", "linemode none" ], desc = "Gallery View" },
 	]

 Icons view is not handled by this plugin, but using Rofi for this is explained at https://yazi-rs.github.io/docs/tips.
 Gallery view is very space limited, so I set linemode to none in order to make the file names readable.
+You may or may not want to
 The sum of inputs doesn't have to add to 8, but I think it's a good idea to use a consistent number so things line up when regardless of your view mode.